hablapps/pairstrading/PostPairsTrading.md

 Whether taking a technical or quantitative approach, these insights will provide valuable foundations for constructing this algorithm effectively.

-## In the untamed realm of the market.
+## In the untamed realm of the market

 The market has often been described as a **stochastic** (a term which essentially means random) **process** where prices fluctuate irregularly.
 However, amidst this apparent randomness, we observe that **certain assets move in tandem** due to their inherent relationships.